 This lecture-discussion course is designed to build upon your previous study of chemistry.
 Chemical stoichiometry, atomic theory, and principles of molecular structure and bonding are reviewed, and acid-base chemistry, chemical equilibria, and thermodynamics are covered in more depth.
 Additional advanced topics and applications are included.
 Prerequisites: chemistry readiness test and survey.
-The department will recommend placement into this course, which is open only to firstyear students.
+The department will recommend placement into this course, which is open only to first-year students.
 (All other students begin with CHEM 121.)
 Corequisite: CHEM 123.
-Enrollment limited.
+Instructor: Garcia, Cummings

+CHEM 123.
 Introductory Chemistry Lab